Sharvil2704/VANET/sharvilnotes.md

-## Intro and shit documentation for research paper
+## Intro and documentation for research paper

 ---